Introduction

 Li-ion battery degradation isn't caused by a single factor but rather by a complex interplay of causes.
 Here's a breakdown of the primary contributors:

-Calendar Aging: Even when unused, Li-ion batteries age due to continuous side reactions occurring within the cell.
+Calendar Ageing: Even when unused, Li-ion batteries age due to continuous side reactions occurring within the cell.
 Temperature plays a significant role, with higher temperatures accelerating these side reactions.

 State of Health (SoH) Across Time Under Varied Temperature Conditions.